geo-smart/deep-snow/docs/local-prediction.md

 - `--use-ensemble`: uses the packaged ensemble of five models instead of the default single model
 - `--buffer-period`: controls the search window around the requested date for satellite acquisitions

-For most users, stopping here is enough.
-There is also a lower-level `predict-tile` command for advanced/debug use when you explicitly want to force a single tile without automatic large-AOI tiling.

 Example:

 ```bash
 deep-snow predict-sd-timeseries 20240101 20240320 0901 "-108.20 37.55 -108.00 37.75" 25
 ```

+Time-series positional arguments:

+- `begin_date`: earliest allowed prediction date in `YYYYmmdd`
+- `end_date`: latest allowed prediction date in `YYYYmmdd`
+- `snow_off_day`: recurring snow-off month/day in `mmdd` format
+- `aoi`: bounding box as `minlon minlat maxlon maxlat`
+- `cloud_cover`: maximum allowed Sentinel-2 cloud-cover percentage

+The workflow does not predict every calendar day in the range.
+Instead, it generates target dates on the package's fixed 12-day cadence, stepping backward from `end_date` toward `begin_date`.
+For each target date, it derives the corresponding `snow_off_date` as the most recent occurrence of `snow_off_day`.

+For example, `deep-snow predict-sd-timeseries 20240101 20240320 0901 ...` will request predictions for `20240320`, `20240308`, `20240225`, and so on until the next 12-day step would fall before `20240101`.
+The `0901` argument means "use the most recent September 1 before each target date", so a target date in early 2024 will use `20230901` as its snow-off reference.

-If you also want density and SWE for every output date, add `--predict-swe True`.
+If you also want density and SWE for every generated output date, add `--predict-swe True`.

-Other CLI utilities:

-- `deep-snow prep-tiles ...`: generate tile jobs for a bounding box
-- `deep-snow prep-time-series ...`: generate target and snow-off date pairs for a time series

 ## Python API